navoyan/LirandAPI/README.md

 and more Kotlin-like way.

 It includes a lot of cool features like:
- - Command builders based on the [Mojang Brigadier](https://github.com/Mojang/brigadier)
+ - Command DSL builders based on the [Mojang Brigadier](https://github.com/Mojang/brigadier)
- - Three types of inventory-based menus and their builders
+ - Three types of inventory-based menus and their DSL builders
- - Scoreboard builder
  - Easy way to change the NBT of items and entities
+ - Shared event flow
  - Items and inventories serialization/deserialization
- - Event flow
  - Online player collections
  - A bunch of useful extensions for working with chat, events, items, inventories, etc.
+ - Scoreboard builder (experimental)

 And most importantly **it is backward compatible via 1.16+ Minecraft versions**.